 Research in this space develops techniques that can learn, predict, and make decisions.
 From AI and machine learning techniques, through data mining and natural language understanding, to large scale distributed computation technologies, this research spans a diverse range of applications, including marketing, medical and finance domains.

-Projects in this area are initiated to achieve fundamental advances in security techniques.
-These improvements allow for further security and trustworthy systems, services and support.
-Conducted research is focused on security across networking, cloud computing, trusted computing, software systems, large-scale data, mobile and wireless, Internet of Things, formal models and cryptography.
+Projects in this area strive for fundamental advances in security and cryptography, formal methods, programming and software verification techniques.
+These improvements allow for trustworthy systems, services and support.
+Research outcomes are applied in networking, cloud computing, trusted computing, software systems, large-scale data, mobile and wireless, and Internet of Things.

-Focusing on the interaction between human beings and computer technology, the department’s research in this field takes on a human-centric approach.
-Thanks to cutting-edge technology and dedicated facilities available on campus - including the renowned Simulation Hub - researchers investigate several fields contributing to the evolution of video game technology.
-These include the design and development of pervasive interfaces, motion tracking, training simulations, collaborative and immersive environments and the overall evaluation of a finished product.
+Focusing on the interaction between human beings and computer technology, research in this field takes a human-centric approach.
+Using Macquarie’s leading-edge facilities – including the renowned Simulation Hub, researchers investigate several fields contributing to the evolution of HCI technologies.
+These include the design and development of pervasive interfaces, video games, motion tracking, training simulations, collaborative and immersive environments and the overall evaluation of a game product.